Formality and strongly unique enhancements: Introduction

 It is well-known that cones of triangulated categories are not functorial.
 In order to fix the issues coming from such ill behaviour, the theory has developed the idea of enhancing triangulated categories to higher categories.

-A triangulated category having a DG-enhancement, i.e. obtained by a DG-category with cones, is called \emph{algebraic}.
+A triangulated category having a DG-enhancement, i.e. obtained by a DG-category with suspensions and {cones} (see Definition~\ref{def:suspension} and Definition~\ref{def:conedg}), is called \emph{algebraic}.
 As one may hope, many important examples of triangulated categories are algebraic: for instance, all derived categories and homotopy categories of complexes satisfy the definition.\footnote{As it will be made explicit in Convention \ref{conv:field}, all categories are assumed to be small in an appropriate Grothendieck universe.}

 However, being algebraic does not prevent a triangulated category from having a bizarre behaviour.
 Indeed, a priori its structure may come from different DG-categories, which are not quasi-equivalent.
 This gives rise to the notion of having a unique DG-enhancement, satisfied by triangulated categories with one and only one DG-shape.
 Of course, not all algebraic triangulated categories have a unique enhancement.
 An example is given by $\mathbb{K}\fmod$, the category of finite dimensional vector spaces over the field $\mathbb{K}$.
 This category becomes triangulated with shift the identity and distinguished triangles generated by short exact sequences.
 In \cite{schlichting}, Schlichting proved that $\mathbb{K}\fmod$ does not have a unique enhancement when $\mathbb{K}=\mathbb{F}_p$ (with $p$ prime), giving two explicit examples that are not quasi-equivalent (for the transposition of the result in the DG-world, one may refer to \cite[Corollary 3.10]{canonacostellari}).
 It is important to notice that one of the DG-enhancements is not $\mathbb{K}$-linear.